 According to the 2015 Insurance Barometer Study, conducted by worldwide financial services research and consulting firm LIMRA, and the nonprofit insurance education group Life Happens, 80 percent of consumers have misconceptions about the actual cost of life insurance.
 Millennials believe life insurance policies are more than three times more expensive than they actually are, overestimating the cost by $440.
 Gen Xers overestimate the cost by $240.

 Due to the concerns over life insurance costs, many people opt to spend their money in areas where they see more of an immediate financial need.
 The Barometer study found the following:

-- 29 percent of Millennials cited saving for vacation as a priority over purchasing some or more life insurance;
+- 23 percent of people aged 25 to 44 cited saving for vacation as a priority over purchasing some or more life insurance;

-- 23 percent of Gen Xers said paying for recreational activities such as going out to eat, movies or shopping was a priority over purchasing some or more life insurance;
+- 28 percent of same age group said paying for recreational activities such as going out to eat, movies or shopping was a priority over purchasing some or more life insurance;